turbot/guardrails-docs/docs/runbooks/getting-started-aws/enable-enforcement/index.md

-## Find the versioning policy for the bucket
+## Step 2: Find the versioning policy for the bucket

 Search for your original test bucket (ours was `bucket-example-01` whose bucket versioning policy we set to `Skip` in  [Create a static  exception](/guardrails/docs/runbooks/getting-started-aws/create-static-exception)
 <p><img alt="aws_start_8_find_bucket_versioning_policy_setting" src="/images/docs/guardrails/runbooks/getting-started-aws/enable-enforcement/aws-start-8-find-bucket-versioning-policy-setting.png"/></p><br/>

-## Update the policy setting
+## Step 3: Update the policy setting

 Click into the Policy Setting, click `Edit`, and